 Any expectant mother with a planned Caesarean section delivery can donate, as long as there are no disqualifying medical conditions and her physician is a participating member of MiMedx's Placenta donation program.
 If your physician is not a participating member of the Placenta donation program and you wish to donate, please inform him/her of your decision first, and then contact us.

 Is there an age limit for the donor mother?

 There is no age limit for placenta donation.
 The placenta is accepted after a healthy full-term, planned Caesarean section delivery, regardless of the age of the donor mother.

 What medical conditions would prevent me from donating?

 Any illness which could be transmitted to a recipient, including viruses and certain types of infections, will prevent you from donating.

 Why am I required to have a blood test?

 MiMedx must perform a blood test for each placenta donor to ensure the safety of both the tissue recipient, as well as its employees, from the transmission of any infectious disease.
-The good news is that this won’t require an additional needle stick.
-The blood needed is drawn during your admittance blood test.

 What blood tests are required?